adriant4456/Auto-Yeelight/README.md

 # Auto Yeelight

-Autoyeelight polls continuously for the presence of an android phone, turning on a Yeelight smart bulb when the phone comes onto a local network and turning the light off when the phone disconnects from the network.
+Autoyeelight polls for the presence of an android phone, turning on a Yeelight smart bulb when the phone comes onto a local network and turning the light off when the phone disconnects from the network.
 The light is only turned if it is daylight outside.

 ### Installing